-The report on the financial statements of The Community Action Program Corporation of Washington-Morgan Counties, Ohio as of and for the year ended March 31, 2017, is unmodified.
-The opinion is dated November 27, 2017.
+The report on the financial statements of The Community Action Program Corporation of Washington-Morgan Counties, Ohio as of and for the year ended March 31, 2018, is unmodified.
+The opinion is dated October 16, 2018.

-Internal control over financial reporting: Material weakness(es) identified?
-YesX_No Significant deficiency(ies) identified?
-Yes X None Reported Noncompliance material to financial statements noted?
-Yes X No Federal Awards Internal control over major programs: Material weakness(es) identified?
-Yes X No Significant deficiency(ies) identified?
-Yes X None Reported Type of auditor's report issued on compliance for major programs 3: An unmodified opinion has been issued on the compliance for machine Program Corporation of Washington-Morgan Counties, Omarch 31, 2017.
-The opinion is dated November 27, 2017.
-Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?Yes XNo
+Internal control over financial reporting:

+Type of auditor's report issued on compliance for major programs:

+An unmodified opinion has been issued on the compliance for major programs of The Community Action Program Corporation of Washington-Morgan Counties, Ohio as of and for the year ended March 31, 2018.
+The opinion is dated October 16, 2018.

+Any audit findings disclosed that are required to be reported in accordance with the Uniform Guidance?
+Yes X_No

-The Community Action Program Corporation of Washington-Morgan Counties, Ohio SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) FOR THE YEAR ENDED MARCH 31, 2017
+The Community Action Program Corporation of Washington-Morgan Counties, Ohio SCHEDULE OF FINDINGS AND QUESTIONED COSTS (CONTINUED) FOR THE YEAR ENDED MARCH 31, 2018